whatmakeart/modeling-and-fabrication/content/modules/11-cnc-fabrication/11-06-shopbot-reservation/index.md

 1. Upload your .f3d file to the [CNC Project Google Drive Folder](https://drive.google.com/drive/folders/1u9FynRWydbBH41hDpN84qN8fORJCouHR)
 2. Make a ShopBot Reservation long enough to cutout your project
-   - Take a Screenshot of your ShopBot Reservation
+   - Take a Screenshot of your ShopBot Reservation or print a pdf of the confirmation email
+   - Upload the screenshot or PDF to Canvas.

 ## Assignment Overview